 Pyrimidine synthesis is similar to that of purines (purine synthesis).
 In the de-novo synthesis of pyrimidines, the ring is synthesized first, and then the pyrimidine ring is tacked onto the heterocyclic ring.
 Thus, the same amido-alkylation reaction between the appropriately substituted ketone and the nitrogen of ammonium chloride is also used to synthesize the pyrimidine.

-The pyrimidine biosynthesis (de novo pyrimidine synthesis pathway) was first observed in mutants of bread mole Neurospora Crassa, which are unable to synthesize pyrimidine therefore require both cytosine and Uracil in their growth medium.
+The pyrimidine biosynthesis (denovo pyrimidine synthesis pathway) was first observed in mutants of the bread mole Neurospora crassa, which cannot synthesize pyrimidine and they require cytosine and cytosine Uracil in their growth medium.

 Table of Contents

 Source of Atoms in Pyrimidine Ring

 Pyrimidines include cytosine, uracil, and thymine, which are all part of the chemical bases of DNA and RNA.
 Pyrimidines are usually found in nucleotides, nucleic acids, cytidine triphosphates, ribonucleosides, and ribonucleotides.
 The pyrimidine ring is formed using an amine and nitrogen with a three-atom ring.

 - N1, C4, C5, and C6 → Comes from Aspartate

 - C2 → Comes from HCO3– (Carbonic acid)